Hello Readers! David here. Welcome to my Author Reflection post on St. Patrick and a new meaning for GREEN!

 See you on the field!

-How the Irish Saved Civilization by Thomas Cahill, available from Amazon. (aff)
+The book referenced in the CBN article above: How the Irish Saved Civilization by Thomas Cahill, is available from Amazon. (aff)

-Click here to read other Author Reflections by D.I.
+Click this link to read other Author Reflections by D.I.
 Telbat.